lanl/scico/docs/source/contributing.rst

    conda install mypy

-To run the type checker, exectute the following from the scico repository root:
+To run the type checker, execute the following from the scico repository root:

 ::